-1. Direct Mail Letters/Envelopes
+1. The Direct Mail Letter and Envelope

-Here are the most popular sizes:
+Here are the most popular sizes of direct mail letter:

 - #10 business and correspondence envelopes (4-⅛ x 9-½).